navazsayani/brandforgeAi/USER_MANUAL.md

 The Dashboard is your central hub.
 It provides:
 - A quick overview of your brand and plan status.
 - Quick links to the main features of the app.
-- A feed of your most recent creations.
+- A feed of your most recently saved creations.

 ## 2. Core Features